sungcheolkim78/sungcheolkim78.github.io/_posts/2022-07-14-install-cuda.md

 Once you install `cuda` and `cudnn`, you can start to compile `tensorflow`.
 Before you start, please follow instructions in [here](https://www.tensorflow.org/install/source)
 The key component is to install `go` and `bazelisk`.

+# Compile Jax

+You can also compile jax using this [site](https://jax.readthedocs.io/en/latest/developer.html).
+Please make sure to install jaxlib and jax.